Azure/azure-sphere-samples/Samples/MutableStorage/README.md

 1. In Visual Studio, open MutableStorage.sln and press F5 to compile and build the solution and load it onto the device for debugging.
 1. When the application starts, press button A to open and write to a file.
 Press the button repeatedly to increment the value in the file.
 Press button B to delete the file.

-### Troubleshooting
+### Troubleshooting the Azure Sphere app

-If you see numerous errors in the Visual Studio Error List relating to missing headers and undefined identifiers, or if when building the app, you see the following error in the Visual Studio Build Output:

-   `error MSB6004: The specified task executable location "C:\Program Files (x86)\Microsoft Azure Sphere SDK\\SysRoot\tools\gcc\arm-poky-linux-musleabi-gcc.exe" is invalid.`

-Then it is likely you have an older version of the Azure Sphere SDK installed; ensure you have version 19.02 or newer.
+If an error similar to the following appears in the Visual Studio Build output when you build the Azure Sphere app, you probably have an outdated version of the Azure Sphere SDK:

+   `mt3620_rdb.h:9:10: fatal error: soc/mt3620_i2cs.h: No such file or directory`

 ## License
 For details on license, see LICENSE.txt in this directory.